 Public Health Planning for Hearing Health short course

-This is a 5-day international short course to familiarise participants with the concepts and principles of public health approaches to ear and hearing care, with emphasis planning and implementing programmes in low- and middle-income countries.
-Since 2009, we have trained over 1100 participants from 44 countries in 39 courses.
+This is a 5-day international short course to familiarise participants with the concepts and principles of public health approaches to ear and hearing care, with emphasis on planning and implementing programmes in low- and middle-income countries.
+From 2009 to end of 2021, 1701 health workers from 59 countries have been taught in 59 courses in 15 centres.
+10 of these centres are in LMI countries.

 Target audience

-This course will be worthwhile if you are an Otologist, Audiologist, Paediatrician or allied hearing health professional, health planner or NGO worker.
+This course will be worthwhile if you are an Otologist, Audiologist, Paediatrician or allied hearing health professional, health planner or NGO worker, working or intending to work in a low or middle income country.

 Teaching methods